playcanvas/developer.playcanvas.com/content/ja/tutorials/advanced/custom-posteffect.md

             // Draw a full screen quad on the output target.
 In this case the output target is the screen.
-            // Drawing a full screen quad will run the shader that we defined above pc.posteffect.drawFullscreenQuad(device, outputTarget, this.vertexBuffer, this.shader, rect);
+            // Drawing a full screen quad will run the shader that we defined above pc.drawFullscreenQuad(device, outputTarget, this.vertexBuffer, this.shader, rect);
         }
     });